Energy Business MBA Track

 Energy Business Capstone Course

 A defining characteristic of the track is its capstone project, a semester-long course that will be undertaken in partnership with a firm from the energy industry.
 The capstone will offer track participants the unique experience of applying what they’ve learned in their coursework to a contemporary business problem currently being faced by a major player in the industry.
-Recent sponsors have been Bloom Energy, the Silicon Valley-based developer of fuel cell technologies for the distributed generation of electricity, and Everpower, the Pittsburgh-based owner/operator/developer of a large portfolio of wind resources.
+Recent sponsors have been Fluence, a recently-formed joint venture between Siemens and AES that is a global leader in the energy storage area, Bloom Energy, the Silicon Valley-based developer of fuel cell technologies for the distributed generation of electricity, and Everpower, the Pittsburgh-based owner/operator/developer of a large portfolio of wind resources.